JordanMicahBennett/Smart-Ai-Pothole-Detector------Powered-by-Tensorflow-TensorRT-on-Google-Colab-and-or-Jetson-Nano/README.md

 # II.
-Alternatively, Instructions/steps to run on [Google Colab](https://colab.research.google.com/drive/1kGV8DXJ7RwQtCDmd2QOc80Bll5n24Ftp#scrollTo=Hwpja-Up3TU6&line=20&uniqifier=1) in your browser, if you don't have jetson nano.
+Alternatively, Instructions/steps to run on [Google Colab](https://colab.research.google.com/drive/1kGV8DXJ7RwQtCDmd2QOc80Bll5n24Ftp#scrollTo=Hwpja-Up3TU6&line=20&uniqifier=1) in your browser, if you don't have a jetson nano device.

 The first 4 steps below were added by Jordan, and other steps added/modified to align with custom pothole model, based on this [original blog/colab code](https://www.dlology.com/blog/how-to-run-keras-model-on-jetson-nano/).